 Funded through a multi-year initiative from the US Department of Education Disability Innovation Fund, Workforce Development for Neurodevelopmental Disability (WD-NDD) is a research-driven project that addresses critical gaps in workforce inclusion by equipping employers with practical tools and strategies to successfully recruit, hire, and retain individuals with neurodevelopmental disabilities (NDD).
 This project focuses on employer-centered practices to improve workforce integration in high-growth sectors identified by Texas Workforce Services, including technology, production, manufacturing, and information services.
 WD-NDD aims to support long-term employment success by advancing evidence-based protocols for workplace outreach, hiring, onboarding, and accommodations—helping employers tap into an often-overlooked talent pipeline.

-This three-year Andrew Mellon Foundation-funded project (2023–2026) enhances the research, teaching, and public engagement activities of UTSA’s Mexican American Studies (MAS) program.
-Drawing from a 30-year legacy of scholarship rooted in the city’s rich historical context, the project strengthens UTSA’s capacity to foster humanities-driven inquiry and cross-disciplinary research focused on the Mexican American experience.
+This three-year Andrew Mellon Foundation-funded project (2023–2026) enhances the research, teaching, and public engagement activities of the Mexican American Studies (MAS) program.
+Drawing from a 30-year legacy of scholarship rooted in the city’s rich historical context, the project strengthens the University of Texas at San Antonio’s capacity to foster humanities-driven inquiry and cross-disciplinary research focused on the Mexican American experience.
 Located in a region shaped by a deep cultural and historical connection to the Tejas-Mexico borderlands, the MAS program offers four areas of emphasis—History, Music, Social Justice, and Cultural Studies—through which students develop analytical skills and conduct research that contributes to public understanding, historical scholarship, and applied humanities practice.
 The program has produced a high rate of double majors with fields such as History, English, Spanish, Anthropology, and Political Science, positioning graduates for further academic study and careers in education, research, and public service.
 Through these efforts, the MAS program deepens its impact as a center for rigorous humanities scholarship, fostering research that responds to contemporary challenges while broadening our understanding of American history, culture, and civic life.

 Supported by the Spencer Foundation, this project (2025–2026) investigates the academic experiences that influence students’ decisions to major in and complete degrees in mathematically-intensive STEM fields—Physics, Engineering, and Computer Science (PECS).
 Using longitudinal data from the Texas Education Research Center, the study follows multiple cohorts of Texas high school graduates (2014–2020) into postsecondary education to analyze how specific courses, performance, and achievement scores impact students’ progression toward PECS degrees.
 The research applies model selection techniques and logistic regression analyses to identify factors that support or hinder